Sell Sapphires at Best Market Value

 There is no generally accepted grading system for sapphire: although some people use quality grades like AAA to describe sapphires, these systems don’t refer to any accepted standards that are the same across vendors.
 Similarly, fanciful descriptions like “cornflower blue” don’t have formal criteria.
 Clarity for sapphire is judged with the eye, not a loupe as with diamonds.
 Other factors that affect the price of a sapphire are carat weight, cut quality, country of origin, treatment, and whether the sapphire is naturally mined or synthetic.
 Before selling sapphires above a carat in size that you think may be fine quality, you may need a professional gemstone appraisal, as the subtleties of color and clarity can be difficult for a non-professional to evaluate.

-How Do You Tell if a Sapphire is Real?
+How Do You Tell If a Sapphire is Real?

 Identifying synthetic sapphires is a task best left to professionals.
 The distinguishing characteristics that identify a synthetic sapphire are visible under a microscope.
 Because synthetic sapphires have been produced for more than 100 years, even sapphires set in antique jewelry that has been in your family for centuries might have been lab created.
 There are also synthetic star sapphires.